 As mentioned, Osaka is famous for its delicious food culture.
 One of the most popular dishes is takoyaki, which consists of small balls of batter filled with diced octopus, green onion, and pickled ginger.
 Another popular dish is okonomiyaki, a savory pancake filled with various ingredients like pork, seafood, and vegetables, although popular stores will often have a vegan option.
 Although takoyaki and okonomiyaki are said to have originated in Osaka, they can now be found and enjoyed all over Japan.

 On the other hand, Tokyo is more well-known for its sushi and sashimi.
-Many high-end sushi restaurants can be found in Tokyo, and the city is also home to the famous Tsukiji Fish Market, where visitors can sample fresh seafood from local vendors.
+Many high-end sushi restaurants can be found in Tokyo, and the city is also home to the famous Tsukiji Fish Market, where visitors can buy fresh seafood from local vendors.
 Visitors planning on dining at a high-end sushi restaurant during their stay should be sure to reserve well in advance, as many don't accept walk-ins.

 Differences and similarities in nightlife between Tokyo and Osaka